cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard -w, --watcher          send created schematic to the Mlog Watcher mod in  Mindustry (the schematic will be added to or
+  -h, --help             show this help message and exit -c, --clipboard        encode the created schematic into text representation and paste into clipboard -w, --watcher [{update,add}]
+                         invoke an specific Mlog Watcher operation on the created schematic (default: update) update      update the schematic with the same name in the schematics library add         add a new copy of the schematic to the schematics library --watcher-version {v0,v1}
-                         updated in the database) --watcher-port {0..65535}
+                         specifies the version of the Mlog Watcher mod --watcher-port {0..65535}
                          port number for communication with Mlog Watcher --watcher-timeout {0..3600000}